franzpdx/PyFlashCards/README.md

 This was an exercise in learning Python.
 This is a modified version of Day 31 curriculum as part of [Angela Yu's 100 Days of Code](https://www.udemy.com/course/100-days-of-code/) course on Udemy

 For this version, I added functionality where the names of the card categories are read from the headers of the columns on the csv file and set the card flip delay to work from a variable so it is easier to modify.

 For the card deck, I added a starting csv file containing states with corresponding names of their captiols.
-The curriculum provided a French-to-English csv file.
-For a stress test, I also created a Latin to English file, which the serializer has difficulty loading.
+The curriculum provided a French-to-English csv file which is also provided in this repository.
+For a stress test, I also created a Latin to English file which the serializer has difficulty loading.